casualcore/casual/middleware/common/documentation/log.operation.md

 category             | description
 ---------------------|----------------------------------
-error                | logs any kind of error, allways on warning              | should not be used, either it's an error or it's not information          | logs information about "big things", 'domain has started', and so on... parameter            | logs input/output parameters for a casual-sf service
+error                | logs any kind of error, always on warning              | should not be used, either it's an error or it's not information          | logs information about "big things", 'domain has started', and so on... parameter            | logs input/output parameters for a casual-sf service